LinuxForHealth/health-analytics/ascvd-from-fhir/README.md

 `<<ASCVD_SERVICE_URL>>` - Update this to match the URL of the previously deployed [ASCVD service](../ascvd)

-After updating these two parameters, you can deploy the ASCVD FHIR Data Extraction API using:
+After updating these parameters, you can deploy the ASCVD FHIR Data Extraction API using:

 `kubectl apply -f kubernetes.yml`